 RICHARD HARRIS: Good morning.

-KELLY: So we've heard a lot about Hurricane Alex.
+LOUISE KELLY: So we've heard a lot about Hurricane Alex.
 What's the actual impact been in the Gulf?

-So I was just checking the weather buoys, it was - the waves were showing.
+HARRIS: So I was just checking the weather buoys, it was - the waves were showing.
 There were still, like, ten-foot waves a couple of days ago.
 They're now down to five feet but there's still rough seas out there.

-KELLY: And a lot of us have been glued to this underwater camera.
+LOUISE KELLY: And a lot of us have been glued to this underwater camera.
 Tell us what it looks like now, at the moment, at the bottom of the Gulf.

-KELLY: Okay.
+LOUISE KELLY: Okay.
 And what about - we talked about the surface, we talked about skimming efforts being slowed down a little bit.
 How are those efforts going, trying to collect the oil that has actually made it up to the surface of the ocean?

-So far they're saying that the tests with that ship are inconclusive.
+HARRIS: So far they're saying that the tests with that ship are inconclusive.

-KELLY: Okay.
+LOUISE KELLY: Okay.
 So, Richard, it sounds like weather remains obviously a huge factor in all this.
 And that the best case scenario would be that they might be able to start capturing most of the oil in the next couple of days, by this weekend.
 That's a very different thing from actually stopping the flow of the oil.
 What are the prospects for that?

 HARRIS: Well, those are still fairly hopeful, we hope.

-But ultimately, when they get to exactly where they want to be, they'll put a special drill bit on and drill into the outer steel well of the well.
+HARRIS: But ultimately, when they get to exactly where they want to be, they'll put a special drill bit on and drill into the outer steel well of the well.
 They will bore into it and pump in heavy fluid.
 And if they're lucky that heavy fluid will just essentially fill up the well from the bottom and the well will stop.
 And then they can pump in the cement.

-So that's the hope for finishing that.
+HARRIS: So that's the hope for finishing that.
 If we're lucky, that'll be end of July.
 The official target dates are early to mid-August.

-KELLY: Early to mid-August.
+LOUISE KELLY: Early to mid-August.
 Okay, thanks very much.

 HARRIS: My pleasure.

-KELLY: That's NPR science correspondent Richard Harris.
+LOUISE KELLY: That's NPR science correspondent Richard Harris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.